-Smartphones may have directional antennas [17].
-Some researchers advocate equipping smartphones with directional antennas to achieve high throughput [17].
+Smartphones may have directional antennas.
+Some researchers advocate equipping smartphones with directional antennas to achieve high throughput [18].
 Given the insatiable demand for bandwidth, this may be a viable option in the near future.
 When the camera has a directional antenna, upon a click, it can send a directional broadcast limiting the area of reception to that covered by the camera angle.
 Then camera will receive responses only from those that are in the picture.
 This makes tagging people both simple and accurate.

-The granularity of localization will approach a foot [18].
+The granularity of localization will approach a foot.
 Given the drive towards localization, it will not be long before a person can be localized to a spot within a feet.
-Then, it is straightforward to identify people that are located within the area covered by the camera angle.
-Even without absolute co-ordinates, localization relative to camera would suffice.
+Then, it is easy to identify people that are located within the area covered by the camera angle.
+Even without absolute coordinates, localization relative to camera would suffice.
 The ability to measure distance between two nearby smartphones would also aid TagSense [19].

-Smartphones are replacing point and shoot cameras [20, 21].
+Smartphones are replacing point and shoot cameras.
 The recent trend has been to equip smartphones with sophisticated camera features diminishing the need for traditional cameras.
 Moreover, in many instances people forget to bring their cameras and instead take pictures with their phones (which they typically carry everywhere).
 Therefore, the fraction of pictures taken with phones is already large, which will only grow further, amplifying the utility of TagSense.

-8. RELATED WORK
+9 RELATED WORK

-Image tagging has been a topic of extensive research given its applications to image retrieval [22-24].
+Image tagging has been a topic of extensive research given its applications to image retrieval [20].
 Because of the challenging nature of this problem, out-of-band solutions have attracted attention of late.
-An approach in [25] computes event and location groupings of photos based on their time and location.
+An approach in [21] computes event and location groupings of photos based on their time and location.
 As the user tags some people in their collection, patterns of re-occurrence and co-occurrence of different people in different locations and events are expected to emerge.
 The system uses these patterns to assist users in tagging pictures by suggesting a short list of candidates.
 While this eases the process of manual tagging, TagSense aims to automate it.
-Mobile Media Metadata (MMM) [26] gathers contextual metadata such as location at the time of capture.
-It also generates more metadata for the captured image based on the metadata of "similar" images at the server.
-The similarity is determined based on image location and pixel data.
+Mobile Media Metadata (MMM) [22] gathers contextual metadata such as location at the time of capture.
+It also generates more metadata for the captured image based on the metadata of "similar" images at the server based on the captured image location and pixel data.
 When the system is not certain about the similarity, the user is prompted for confirmation.
 The MMM approach is more suitable for landmark pictures whereas TagSense targets people-centric pictures.

-Among all the earlier works on tagging, ContextCam [27] is the most relevant to our work.
+Among all the earlier works, ContextCam [23] is the most relevant to our work.
 Both TagSense and ContextCam have similar objectives but their solutions are quite different.
 ContextCam annotates videos at the point of capture with people in and around a scene.
 It achieves this by placing ultrasound receivers on a horizontal plane in front of the camera.
 Moreover, each individual has to wear a device that periodically chirps an ultrasound sequence.
-These ultrasound receivers and emitters are used to determine the relative distance between an individual and the camera, and whether a person is in the view of the camera.
 In contrast, TagSense offers a more practical solution.
 TagSense, to the best of our knowledge, is the first image tagging system that leverages the sensing ability of the current smartphones.

-The ideas in TagSense build on three threads of research: mobile sensing, activity recognition and image/audio processing.
-While each thread is composed of rich bodies of research, we survey only a few of them in the interest of space.
+TagSense builds upon three threads of research: mobile sensing, activity recognition and image/audio processing.
+While each thread is composed of rich bodies of research, we survey only a few of them for brevity.